Facebook Monitoring: How Much Should You Care?

 • Days since joining Facebook

-In addition, Facebook monitoring information about the person’s number of friends, age of friends, political affiliations of friends and density of social interactions was collected.
-If a person in the study typed something into a box, like a personal wall, the wall of a friend or the wall of a group, and then chose not to post that information for a specific period of time, the researchers got a ping about the event, and they could cross-reference it with all of the other data they’ve gathered.
-This kind of data mining could, ostensibly, provide the company with a significant amount of information about what might keep people away from Facebook.
+In addition, Facebook monitoring information about the person’s number of friends, age of friends, political affiliations of friends, and density of social interactions was collected.
+If a person in the study typed something into a box, like a personal wall, the wall of a friend, or the wall of a group, and then chose not to post that information for a specific period of time, the researchers got a ping about the event.
+They could cross-reference it with all of the other data they’ve gathered.
+This kind of data mining could, ostensibly, provide the company with significant information about what might keep people away from Facebook.

 Are they afraid to speak out when their friends are different?
 Do they refuse to share with people older or younger than they are?
 Do large networks foster more information?
 It’s the kind of stuff people would salivate over.